eduardobandeiramg/eduardobandeiramg/README.md

 ### Hi there 👋

-My name is Eduardo and I'm a software engineering student and a flutter developer.
+My name is Eduardo and I'm a Software Engineering student and a Flutter developer.

-- 🔭 I’m currently working on 2 personal mobile projects
+- 🔭 I’m currently working on a personal mobile project
-- 🌱 I’m currently learning more about mobile development, project management and UX/UI
+- 📚 I’m currently learning more about project management, cybersecurity, software maintaining and software measuring
-- 🧑‍🎓 Looking forward to start studying about data analytics, cybersecurity and business
+- 👨🏻‍🎓 Currently finishing my graduation and writing my thesis
 - 📫 How to reach me: eduardobandeiramg@gmail.com

 <div style="display: inline_block"><br>